Talks

 Bromsgrove Astronomical Society, Bromsgrove, UK, (online), Jun 2021.

-Settimana dell’Astronomia, Fondazione Lombardia per l’Ambiente (online), Apr 2021.
+Settimana dell’Astronomia, Fondazione Lombardia per l’Ambiente, Italy, (online), Apr 2021.

 University of Birmingham Astronomical Student Society, Birmingham, UK, (online), Mar 2021.